 Check in time at ryokans is usually around 4:00 or 4:30.
 Some places might have a cutoff time not much after that, but many ryokans are learning to cope with the special scheduling needs of foreign guests arriving by train from various destinations.
 But whatever time your ryokan tells you to be there, be there at that time.
 Not only is tardiness seen as rude here, but your evening at the ryokan may be set up around a certain schedule.

 Do not expect your check in to be a speedy affair.
-You may be sat down down in a separate area and served tea and sweets while you wait for your host, or you may be accompanied to your room.
+You may be led into a separate area and served tea and sweets while you wait for your host, or you may be accompanied to your room.
 Either way, expect an explanation of the hotel's policies, information about the faculties, and the details of the schedule.
 Westerners often just want to get to the privacy of their room and relax, but accept that things might take a little longer at a ryokan.

 Suit Up and Wind Down

 Did you know that you don't need to pack pajamas (or a toothbrush!) when visiting Japan?
 Almost all hotels provide some sort of pajamas for guests, and at ryokans you'll be given a traditional yukata kimono to wear around the hotel.
 This light and airy garment is all-purpose relaxation wear for your time at your lodging.
-You can usually wear this traditional kimono throughout the ryokan, but there might be certain areas like restaurants or the lobby where that are for regular clothes only.
-The staff will let you know about any of these limitation, but if you're not sure, just ask.
+You can usually wear this traditional kimono throughout the ryokan, but there might be certain areas like the dining room or the lobby that are for regular clothes only.
+The staff will let you know about any of these limitations, but if you're not sure, just ask.